QB Desktop 1099 CSV Export

 Login to Track1099, select Import Data from the top Nav menu, then CSV file.

-Download our CSV template, then copy and paste the appropriate columns of data (without headers) from your QB spreadsheet into our CSV template.
+Download our 1099-NEC or 1099-MISC CSV template, then copy and paste the appropriate columns of data (without headers) from your QB spreadsheet into our CSV template.
+Note that in tax year 2020, 1099-MISC box 7 now goes into the 1099-NEC box 1.

 Do not change the headings in the CSV template or rearrange the columns.